FrankSzendzielarz/AlgorandVisualStudio/README.md

 Update functionality will be added later, as the encoding now makes it easy for this to achieve.

-### Box storage

-This will be added in the near future as a State type for complex/simple types.

 ### Scratch Variables